HarryLovesCode/Vulkan-API-Book/chap3/windows.md

     int nCmdShow);
 ```

 Before we can begin creating the window and adding functionality, we need another function.
-Here's the definition...
+Here's the definition:

 ```cpp
 LRESULT CALLBACK WndProc(HWND, UINT, WPARAM, LPARAM);
 ```

+We'll come back to implement the bodies for these two methods later in this section.

 # Creating the Window